michalyn97/Credit_Risk_Analysis/README.md

 Credit Risk - Challenge 17

 # Overview of Analysis
-The purpose of this project is oversample and unsample data using supervised machine learning algorithms to predit credit risk for loans.
+The purpose of this project is oversample and unsample data using supervised machine learning algorithms to predict credit risk for loans.

 # Results
 * Native Random Oversampling: